maxtalwar/maxtalwar/README.md

 - ⚡ Fun fact: ...
 -->

-I'm student and software engineer, and am currently working on economic simulations in Python.
+I'm student and software engineer.
-I'm learning C, and love coding in Python, Solidity, and Java.
+I'm learning C, and love coding in Python, Solidity, Typescript and Java.

 My favorite libraries are matplotlib, flask, and turicreate.